-PriceStats uses online prices to calculate daily inflation statistics.
+PriceStats uses online prices to calculate innovative economic indicators.

 PriceStats uses web scraping technologies to monitor online prices every day.
 Web scraping is the process of automatically collecting information from the web by converting unstructured data (typically in HTML format) into structured datasets that can be stored and analyzed.
 PriceStats uses a combination of commercial and custom scraping solutions to address the complexities of monitoring prices across thousands of retailers.